Christine McVie Net Worth

-McVie's luck was about to change when her bandmates formed another band and wanted the young graduate to join.
-Their first release, It's OK With Me Baby, was written and sung of McVie.
-She was a lead vocalist for the single, I'd Rather Go Blind, who was a big hit in the UK.
+McVie's luck was about to change when her friends formed another band and asked her to join.
+Their first release, It's OK With Me Baby, was written and sung by McVie.
+She was a lead vocalist for the single, I'd Rather Go Blind, which was a big hit in the UK.
 McVie received a Melody Maker Award for Best Female Vocalist in 1969 and 1970.
 In 1969, McVie left Chicken Shack and later joined Fleetwood Mac.
 McVie's piano work can be heard on the band's second album, Mr. Wonderful (1968).
 She also provided backing vocals for the fourth album, Kiln House (1970).

 Before she joined Fleetwood Mac, McVie- known as Christine Perfect at the time – released a solo album (self-titled) in 1970.
 The album was re-released in 1976 as The Legendary Christine Perfect album.
 When Fleetwood Mac founder Peter Green left the band in 1970, McVie became the heartbeat of the band and was responsible for the band's string of greatest hits.
 The 1977 album, Rumours, became one of the best selling albums of all time.
 The 1979 album, Tusk, produced multiple top 20 hits in the US and UK.